666xyzw/mock_environment/Readme.md

         &nbsp;&nbsp;&nbsp;&nbsp;- /dev/sda - 50GB for OS + data

     -> Network:\
        &nbsp;&nbsp;&nbsp;&nbsp;1.
-NIC - for SSH/internet connectivity/serving repo for the Demo machine - must be on the same subnet as the rest of the machines
+NIC - for SSH/internet connectivity/serving local repo for the Demo machine - must be on the same subnet as the rest of the machines

+    -> after installing a http server; copy a RHEL dvd ISO into the VM, extract the ISO with *dd* command into the path from where you want to serve the content;

     -> it`s necessarry for the *Kickstart* lab

-7. **Demo**
+8. **Demo**

     -> OS: RHEL9